Molly Ivins: Career

-Ivins also wrote the obituary for Elvis Presley in The New York Times for the August 17, 1977 edition.
+Ivins also wrote the obituary for Elvis Presley in The New York Times for the August 17, 1977, edition.
 Generally, her more colorful writing style clashed with the editors' expectations, and in 1980, after she wrote about a "community chicken-killing festival" in New Mexico and called it a "gang-pluck", she was recalled to New York City as punishment.
 When Abe Rosenthal, editor of the Times, accused her of trying to inspire readers to think "dirty thoughts" with these words, her response was, "Damn if I could fool you, Mr. Rosenthal."
-One friend saw her rebellion against the Times authority structure as a continuation of her rebellion against her father's authority.
 In late 1981, after receiving an offer from the Dallas Times Herald to write a column about anything she liked, Ivins left New York City for Dallas.

 Ivins wrote for the Dallas Times Herald for ten years and was nominated for the Pulitzer Prize twice.
 By 1985 the editors had moved her to the paper's Austin bureau to reduce friction with Dallas city leaders.
 Her freelance work and speaking engagements continued to grow, and she hired Elizabeth Faulk, John Henry Faulk's widow, as a personal assistant.
 In 1991, her book Molly Ivins Can't Say That, Can She? was published, and spent 29 weeks on the New York Times bestseller list.
 Also in 1991, rival newspaper, The Dallas Morning News bought the Times Herald and closed it down.
 The Fort Worth Star-Telegram immediately made Ivins an offer and said she could stay in Austin.
 Ivins accepted, and wrote a column for the Fort Worth paper from 1992 until 2001, when she became an independent journalist.
 Her column, syndicated by Creators Syndicate, eventually appeared in nearly 400 newspapers nationwide.
 Ivins also remained a board member and contributor to the Texas Democracy Foundation, which publishes the Texas Observer in Austin.